Listen to an audio file of this tool.

 Now Is the Right Time!

-As a parent, you play an essential role in your teens’s success.
-There are intentional ways to grow a healthy parent-teen relationship, and creating rules about alcohol helps establish the supportive conditions for your teen to deal with risk.
+As a parent or someone in a parenting role, you play an essential role in your teen’s success.
+There are intentional ways to grow a healthy parent-teen relationship, and creating rules about alcohol helps establish the supportive conditions necessary for your 17-year-old teen to deal with risk.

-Yet, we all face challenges in establishing rules about alcohol.
+Most parents will face challenges in establishing rules about alcohol.
 “Why can’t I go to the (unsupervised) party?” you may hear from your teen.
-As teens are increasingly influenced by their peers, power struggles can occur when they are eager to do what friends are doing considering the rewards of being liked regardless of the risks involved.
-Our teens require our involvement drawing clear boundaries and providing monitoring and support in order to navigate peer pressure successfully.
+As teens are increasingly influenced by their peers, power struggles can occur when they are eager to do what friends are doing regardless of the risks involved.
+Your teen needs your involvement in establishing clear boundaries and providing monitoring and support to navigate peer pressure successfully.

 The key to many parenting challenges, like establishing rules about alcohol, is finding ways to communicate so that both your needs and your teen’s needs are met.
 The steps below include specific, practical strategies along with effective conversation starters to prepare you.